 - Trinity House in Newton Center, affiliated with Trinity Parish, is dedicated to the care and formation of graduate students at Boston College, particularly Protestant and queer students.

-The innovative, compelling and creative vision of CRECHE is to make the oldest, most fundamental component of Christianity—the household (oikonomia)—accessible to people who are yearning to live more fully into their baptismal promises in daily life.
+The innovative, compelling and creative vision of Creche is to make the oldest, most fundamental component of Christianity—the household (oikonomia)—accessible to people who are yearning to live more fully into their baptismal promises in daily life.
 Even in these early days, our plans to extend the mission of the Church to households, and the neighborhoods in which they are situated, is reinvigorating and inspiring other parish households to grow in their own Christian identity.
-The CRECHE model is scalable and transferable to any place where people of faith want to live more authentically and deeply.
+The Creche model is scalable and transferable to any place where people of faith want to live more authentically and deeply.
 This work is thrilling.

-Keep a look out in This Week @ Emmanuel for upcoming events hosted by the houses and CRECHE’s website for more information.
+Keep a look out in This Week @ Emmanuel for upcoming events hosted by the houses and Creche’s website for more information.